ayengec/UART_VIP/README.md

 # UART VIP

 A UVM-based UART verification component, UART UVC.
 Drives UART frames onto a serial line, monitors what comes back, and checks the data in a scoreboard.
-First version is 8N1 only.

 Comes with an example echo DUT so you can run it and see something working right away.